lukejpreston/xunit-viewer/README.md

 * better error handling
 * set up something which will parse in browser
 * clean everything and write some more tests

+# This is the new Xunit Viewer v6

+I will try to maintain the old API, I would be interested in finding out what people actually use but who cares

+1. run build and turn that into a single html file
+2. when people people use the command line all it would do is put the json in the html file and return that, this will be tons quicker